We must phase out fossil fuels as quickly as humanly possible for a livable climate.

-The 2016 off-the-charts temperature spike even alarms climate scientists.
+The 2016 off-the-charts temperature spike even alarmed climate scientists.
 Stefan Rahmstorf of the Potsdam Institute of Climate Impact Research responded: "We are in a kind of climate emergency now."

 Chart: Stephan Rahmstorf

 Warming is in overdrive.
-Like a broken record, global heat records are being repeatedly shattered, month after month, year after year.
-January 2016, then February were the hottest months ever.
-2015 was the hottest year, as was 2014.
-2016 is on track beat 2015.
-The current El Nino weather pattern only partially explains this temperature surge.
+Like a broken record, global heat records are being repeatedly shattered, year after year.
+2016 was the hottest year, as were 2015 and 2014.
+2017 is on track to beat 2016.
+The El Nino weather pattern only partially explained this temperature surge.